We explain how CryFS works and why it is secure.

 Alternatively, you can store the configuration file outside of the base directory and not upload it into the cloud.

 The security of CryFS has been proven in a master's thesis and in a scientific paper published at DBSec 2017 (PDF) using a game-based security approach.
 The works also contain a detailed description of the inner workings of CryFS.

 The current version meets all security goals regarding confidentiality of file contents, size, metadata and directory structure.
-The integrity goals mentioned in the thesis are not fully implemented yet.
-The current version protects the encrypted blocks from being modified by an attacker, since it uses an authenticated encryption scheme like aes-256-gcm.
-However, it doesn't prevent an attacker yet from rolling back the filesystem by replacing blocks with an earlier valid version of the same block.
-This issue will be addressed in future versions.
+The integrity goals mentioned in the thesis are also implemented as of version 0.10.0.
+The 0.9.x versions protect the encrypted blocks from being modified by an attacker, since they use an authenticated encryption scheme like aes-256-gcm, but they don't prevent an attacker from rolling back the filesystem by replacing blocks with an earlier valid version of the same block yet.